asdeenner7ec/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

 Use version control systems, like Git, to keep track of your code and collaborate with others.
 Make sure to write comments and document your codes to make it easier for others to understand and maintain.
 Use code editors and IDE' s (Integrated Development Environments) to streamline your workflow and take advantage of features like autocomplete and debugging tools.
 Learn to use version controls, code quality tools, continuous integration/continuous deployment (CI/CD) tools to ensure your project stays organized and up-to-date.

+# 2024-01-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Strive for clarity and parsimony in your programs, as they are often more robust, scalable, and easier to debug than their convoluted counterparts.
+Remember, a program that can be understood and modified quickly by others is a testament to good design and craftsmanship."